 The rise of gang violence in El Zaite has also forced a group of around 6 preschool children to leave the institution, as they were considered to belong to another gang’s territory.
 Lidia Coggiola Staff followed up to ensure that the children were properly integrated in a school in their gang’s territory, in order to prevent further hindrance on their education.
 This is another example of why IPM’s sustained support in the region is needed to combat gang violence.

+VII.
 Project Goals & Future Aspirations

 Identify new sources of economic income to support the programs, especially in a grassroots & self-sustaining capacity within community microenterprise and cooperative projects.